enzk0/obsidian-notes/OJT_Practicum/September/September 9, 2025.md

-My dept: Admission, Enrollment, Billing
+**Official Assigned Department:** ***Admission, Enrollment, Billing***
+- Cater concerns from clients (fields: enrollments, billing)
+- Cater customizations
+- Timesheets, Repositories
+- Every Monday at 1pm, there will be:
+	- Pulong standup
+		- Dept goals

-Customizations, Score, Core dept.
+Customizations, Score, Core Dept.
 - enrollment
 - billing
 - online payments

-My dept
-- Cater concerns from clients (enrollments)
-- Cater customizations
-- Timesheets, Repositories
+If there is someone who want to meet you:
+- Turn on the cameras
+- Change the background to the correct one

+> [!Note] Terms to Know
+> - Product Backlog
-- Product backlog (tasks of what schools need)
+> 	- Contains the tasks of what the school needs
+> - Sprint Backlog
-- Sprint backlog (contains tasks that we do in a week or 2)
+> 	- Contains the tasks of what the dev assignee do in a week or two

-- Find
+#### Working on Tasks
+---
-	- Intern-Dev 1: Enrollment Billing
+- Find tasks named *Intern-Dev 1: Enrollment Billing*
+	- On **working tasks**, constantly comment on:
+		- what is the status
+		- what is done
+		- what are the changes
+		- how will you proceed
+	- After a task is **completed**,
+		- change current assignee to the **tech assignee**
+		- if no tech assignee present, set it to the **project manager**
-	- After a task is completed, change current assignee to tech assignee, then project manager of no tech assignee, and set status to pend review
+		- set status to pend review

-Time sheet
-- Make a timesheet
+#### Timesheets
+---
+Always create a ***Timesheet*** for every week.

+On the timesheet
-- Add task name or id,
+- Add the Task Name or Task ID,
-- record every start and hour
-- then change name to the school
+- Change the name to the respective school
+- Record the date-time on when you started working on the task
+- Record the hours it took for that working session
-- editing type, customization
+- Set editing type to customization

-every monday, 1pm
-- pulong standup
-- dept goals

 frappe-docker-env
 - if done on the school frappe, send the link

-if there is someone who want to meet you:
-- Turn on the cameras